kubedb/docs/docs/guides/elasticsearch/x-pack/configuration.md

 secret/config-elasticsearch-auth created
 ```

 > Use this Secret `config-elasticsearch-auth` in `spec.databaseSecret` field of your Elasticsearch object while creating the elasticsearch for the 1st time.
-Changing the password after creating, won't work at this moment.
+Changing the password after creating, won't work at this time.

 ## Connect to Elasticsearch Database